Highly anticipated taco and beer spot finally opening in Calgary next week | Dished

-Surfy Surfy, a highly anticipated spot for tacos, burritos, beer, and more, is finally opening next week.
+Surfy Surfy, a highly anticipated spot for tacos, burritos, beer, and more, is finally opening its doors today.

-Bringing beachy vibes to Chinook Centre and the city, there isn’t really anywhere like this spot in Calgary yet.
+Bringing beachy vibes to Chinook Centre and the city, there isn’t anywhere like this spot in Calgary.

-The eatery will be joining the Double Zero restaurant space at Chinook Centre, with a laid back atmosphere and a room filled with plants and warm decor.
+The eatery joins the Double Zero restaurant space at Chinook Centre, with a laid-back atmosphere and a room filled with plants and warm decor.

-Like all of the restaurants from this adored restaurant group, the menu here has been designed with creativity and will be served up by a top-notch kitchen team.
+Like all of the restaurants from this adored restaurant group, the menu here has been designed with creativity and is served by a top-notch kitchen team.

 The food is mostly taco- and burrito-style Mexican food, with modern twists and culinary influences from California, Asia, and anywhere the beach lifestyle is enjoyed.

-Appetizers and snacks include classics like corn fritters, French fries, and chicken wings, but with unique flavours and ingredients like using kimchi seasoning and spicy ketchup on the fries, or serving the wings with yuzu kosha ranch.
+Appetizers and snacks include classics like corn fritters, French fries, and chicken wings, but with unique flavours and ingredients like kimchi seasoning and spicy ketchup on the fries, or wings with yuzu kosha ranch.

 On the menu will also be salads, sweets, a couple of burgers, and of course, an amazing assortment of burrito and taco options.